108mk/108mk/README.md

 - 🔭 I’m currently doing my masters in Quantum Computing at [IISc, Bengaluru](https://en.wikipedia.org/wiki/Indian_Institute_of_Science).
 - 🌱 My current interest is in Quantum Algorithms and their applications in Deep learning, optimization and system simulation.
 I also keep track of developments in Quantum (Post-Quantum) Cryptography and Quantum error corrections.
 - :dart: One of the long-term goals is to understand the power and limitations of the computational complexity class BQP, i.e., the set of problems having a polynomial time Quantum algorithm.
+- ⭐ A part-time programmer.
+Trying to weaponize dynamic programming [😅].
 <p align="center">
   <img src="https://github-readme-stats-sigma-five.vercel.app/api?username=108mk&show_icons=true&theme=radical">
 </p>